Toy Fox Terrier Colors & Coat Guide

 Do Toy Fox Terrier Colors Change with Age?

 Many Toy Fox Terrier puppies experience some degree of color change as they mature.
-Puppies may be born darker or lighter than their adult coat, and markings can shift as the puppy coat transitions to the adult coat between 4 and 12 months of age.
+Puppies may be born darker or lighter than their adult coat.
+Standard colors (White Black and Tan, White and Tan, White and Black, White C) typically stabilize as the puppy coat transitions to the adult coat between 4 and 12 months of age.

 Controversial Colors

-Some Toy Fox Terrier colors marketed as 'rare' or 'exotic' may not be recognized by the breed standard and can carry health risks.
-Be wary of breeders who charge significant premiums for unusual colors, as this may indicate they prioritize appearance over health.
+Some Toy Fox Terrier colors marketed as 'rare' or 'exotic' may not be recognized by the breed standard.
+The standard palette includes White Black and Tan, White and Tan, White and Black, White C. Be wary of breeders who charge premiums well above $1500 for unusual colors, as this may indicate they prioritize appearance over health testing for Patellar Luxation and other conditions.

 Frequently Asked Questions